alexs2112/University-Notes/GLGY209/24 - Emergence of Life, Stomatolites.md

 	 - A challenging period for life on Earth, most organisms were anaerobic and oxygen was toxic to them
 	 - First mass extinction, organisms destroyed by their product (oxygen)

-### Oldest Eukaryotes
- - Oldest Eukaryotes are biomarkers (chemical fossils), evolution from Precariates
- - First organisms capable of sexual reproduction, not mitotic reproduction
-	 - The mutations and imperfections from sexual reproduction leads to more evolution

 ### Stromatolite Evolution
 ![[stromatolite_evolution.png]]